whrvt/neoloud/README.md

-### NOTE: This fork is solely tested and used with https://github.com/whrvt/McOsu-ng
+### NOTE: This fork is solely tested and used with https://github.com/whrvt/McOsu-ng and https://github.com/kiwec/neosu
 ### Any other usecase is (currently) not supported.

 SoLoud